jsphpndr/jsphpndr/content/blog/google-analytics-slowing-down-website-hugo-netlify-github-actions/index.md

     const script = document.createElement('script');
     // Point it to our Netlify Function with a cachebusting query string script.src = '/.netlify/functions/gtag?v={{ now.Unix }}';
-    script.async = true; // Load asynchronously so it doesn’t block rendering
+    script.async = true; // Load asynchronously so it doesn't block rendering
     // Append the script to the <head>
     document.head.appendChild(script);